m-kru/hbs/user-manual/cover.typ

 #par(justify: true)[
 This document serves as the official user manual for Hardware Build System (HBS).
 HBS is a Tcl-based, minimal common abstraction approach for build system for hardware designs.
-The main goals of the system include simplicity, readability, a minimal number of dependencies, and ease of integration with the existing Electronic Design Automation (EDA) tools.
+The main goals of the system include simplicity, readability, a minimal number of dependencies, and seamless integration with existing Electronic Design Automation (EDA) tools.
 ]

 #v(2cm)